chanzuckerberg/single-cell/rfcs/0004-conscious-uncoupling/text.md

     return make_response(jsonify(config), HTTPStatus.OK)
 ```

 The response is driven by values in `app_config`, which is different for localhost and AWS.
-So we can reorganize the backend code to cleanly separate the implementations, say a `cellxgene/local_server` and `cellxgene/hosted_backend`.
+So we can reorganize the backend code to cleanly separate the implementations, say a `cellxgene/backend/server`, which contains all the implementation code for the original desktop deployment, and `cellxgene/backend/czi-hosted`, which contains all the implementation code for the CZI-hosted SAAS deployment.
+Finally to extract out the few paths above that appear for both deployment models, we will create a separate directory `cellxgene/backend/common` that can be used by both server implementations.